Simpleskyline/telvintran/README.md

-💻 Aspiring Systems Developer
+💻 Hi, I am an aspiring Systems Developer
    I’m passionate about low-level programming, operating systems, and high-performance software.
    Currently building my skills in Java, JavaScript, and Python, with a strong interest in:

 🔧 Systems programming & OS development